NathanJMay/NathanJMay/README.md

 - 👋 Hi, I’m @NathanJMay
 - 👀 I’m interested in ...
-Data Analytics for Public Policy and social determinants of health
+Data Analytics for Public Policy (especially healthcare policy) and Social Determinants of Health
 - 🌱 I’m currently learning ...
 Lots of R!
 - 📫 How to reach me ... shoot me an email at nathanjosephmay@gmail.com